sovlin/Vincent-Herlemont/_posts/professional_experience/2013-09-01-continuous-integration-platform.markdown

 For each technology :

-- Documentation and compare whit similar technologies.
+- Documentation and comparison with similar technologies.
-- Setting up of news managements process for the development team.
+- Setting up of new management processes for the development team.
 - Install and deploy all the continuous integration.